xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug/enh(gil) Updates/fixes to the perspectives.
+Windows now hide when switching to other tabs.
+Delete now works.
+Added a Save button so you don't need to always goto the menus.
+All windows are hidden before app closes.
+Prevent duplicate names.
+Fixes #105.
+Fixes #87.
     -- bug(gil)   Link the slider and text control for the Circles effect -- enh(gil)   Select position by time function had int instead of double parameter which was causing small divisions to not be selectable.
     -- enh(gil)   Update Undo to be able to undo moved effects.